antwanvdm/daily-1mb-message/README.md

 compromised, the data (email/messages) is unreadable.
 The challenge was to implement a 'simple' library to encrypt based on a private key.
 I made sure I can choose to toggle the encryption, so I'm always able to debug locally.

+### Challenge: Retrieving records based on search
+The previous challenge clearly defined that all messages are encrypted, so I also have the limit that I can't do a text search on the column of the database table.
+I found out the hard way because I tested a feature locally without encryption, and it broke online in the encrypted database.
+Note to self: always test the real scenario :) To make sure I can search, I've added a new column that will have a status based on specific search parameters.
+This way I know a message has a 'special' status and I can filter on the specific status when I want to filter my results.

 ## Example chats
 For those unfamiliar with the file format of the old MSN chatlogs, I added